Sajama National Park: Tourism

-The climate in the Bolivian altiplano is not very conducive to productive agriculture.
-The area is typically very dry, receiving less rainfall than half the climatic demand.
-There are also very cold nights in this arid region, with frosts occurring well into the typical growing season.
-Only hearty crops like tubers and grains such as quinoa can grow in this area, and even then they are not extremely successful.
-Because agriculture would not be a viable source of income for many of the people in this region, they have been forced to look for other income options.
-Ecotourism can significantly aid natural places with weak economies, and help to generate an economical way to promote preservation.
-However, certain elements should be provided in order to ensure profitable and safe ecotourism.
-These elements, which are not exclusive or explicitly limiting, include culturally appropriate opportunities for local people, secure land tenure, and a focus on themes broader than simply provided economic opportunity.
-Arrangements between the Aymara people and the rest of the management committee for the park have helped to ensure extensive planning and local participation in decisions is taking place, but admittedly plans are not always perfect.
-Even when using the most optimistic of scenarios, SERNAP concedes that a fair number of indigenous people will have to leave this region in order to assure a minimum livelihood.
-In situations like these, every cost and benefit of ecotourism must be carefully weighed.

 Management

 Bolivian law defines protected areas as “natural areas with or without human intervention, declared under state protection by law, in order to protect and preserve the flora and fauna, genetic resources, natural ecosystems, watersheds and values of scientific, esthetic, historical, economic, and social interest, in order to conserve and protect natural and cultural heritage of the country.”
 As all protected areas in Bolivia are inhabited, nature conservation is not possible against the will of the local people.
 It is necessary to take their traditional rights, existing value systems and social organization into account.

 The reserve is jointly administered by park service officials and the indigenous people, the Aymara.
 However, the collaborative efforts between the Aymara and the Bolivian national parks authority (Servicio Nacional de Áreas Protegidas, SERNAP) did not begin until 1998, when SERNAP was formed.
 Sajama National Park did not have a formal administration nor park rangers until 1995, and relations between the Aymara people and this early park administration was essentially nonexistent due to top-down approaches and policies.
 Sajama's co-administrative Management Committee now includes representatives from each of the communities, the sub-alcaldía (local administration's decentralized office in Sajama village), the mayor of Curahuara de Carangas, a representative of the prefectural administration, and delegates from different NGOs active in the area.